-After a boy completes his board of review, he’s officially an Eagle Scout.
-But most boys don’t have their Eagle court of honor until weeks or months later, so that’s your window for requesting and receiving letters.
+After a Scout completes their board of review, they’re officially an Eagle Scout.
+But most Scouts don’t have their Eagle court of honor until weeks or months later, so that’s your window for requesting and receiving letters.

 My board of review was in March, but my court of honor wasn’t until late April, so my parents had time to collect letters to include in the scrapbook displayed at my ceremony.

-Of course, any letters you don’t get by the ceremony date can still be added to the boy’s Eagle Scout scrapbook later.
+Of course, any letters you don’t get by the ceremony date can still be added to an Eagle Scout scrapbook later.

 Whom to ask for letters

-- City and county officials: Your mayor, city council officials, school board president, superintendent, parks and recreation director
+- City and county officials: Your mayor, city council officials, school board president, superintendent or parks and recreation director

 - Religious leaders

-- State officials: The governor, your area’s state legislators
+- State officials: The governor, lieutenant governor, your area’s state legislators

 - Business leaders: CEOs and executives at major corporations based in your city

-- U.S. officials: The president, cabinet members, senators, representatives, military leaders, department heads
+- U.S. officials: The president, vice president, first lady, cabinet members, senators, representatives, military leaders, department heads

 - Past presidents or elected officials no longer in office

-- Prominent national people: astronauts, athletes, filmmakers, actors, and famous Eagle Scouts like Mike Rowe or Steven Spielberg
+- Prominent national people: astronauts, athletes, filmmakers, actors

 - Anyone who means something to your Eagle Scout: Get creative!
-Does he have a favorite author, athlete, musician, or actor?
+Does the Scout have a favorite author, athlete, musician or actor?
 Try to track down that person’s contact information.
-The letter may go unanswered, but it only costs you 49 cents to try.
+The letter may go unanswered, but it only costs you 55 to try.

 Where to find addresses